-The words and deeds of Christ teach a path other than violence, hatred and revenge, and we are called to inculcate the example of the Master in our daily lives.
+The words and deeds of Christ teach a path other than violence, hatred and revenge, and we are called to inculcate the example of our Master in our daily lives.
 We may ask: how did Christ love?
-First of all, Christ loved without counting the cost, even as it led to suffering and death on the cross.
+First of all, without counting the cost, even as it led to suffering and death on the cross.

 The call to each of us is to imitate Christ day by day.
 It is not always easy to know just what to do in given circumstances of life, let alone have the courage and strength to put into practice what we sense we are called to do.
 But we are promised the abiding presence of God’s Holy Spirit, alive and active in the Church, in her Sacraments, especially the Holy Eucharist, and in our lives, assisting us in our struggle to do good.
 Even when we fail sometimes or often, we are not to give up in our efforts.

 We cannot truly love if we lack open ears and hearts to the needs of others.
 We might see the speck in the eye of others and refuse to help them, when in fact we are missing the beam in our own eye.
 Following in the footsteps of Jesus Christ, we are called upon to show genuine interest for the welfare of others, even those whom we may find no attraction toward.
-Blessed Charles de Foucauld called himself a “universal brother,” and that should be our goal as well: a brother or sister to all those in need nearby or far from us.
+Saint Charles de Foucauld (to be canonized in Rome on May 15th, 2022), called himself a “universal brother,” and that should be our goal as well: a brother or sister to all those in need nearby or far from us.

 As disciples in the service of Christ, we are called to never give up doing good, for the spread of God’s Kingdom on earth.
 This is the consequence of the Sacrament of Baptism that we have received as infants or at some other stage in our life, that invisible but indelible belonging to God and God to us.
 In this we are united with Christ through thick and thin.